Hawkeye release schedule: When does episode 1 hit Disney Plus?

-With a stellar cast, promising first reactions, a dog named Lucky the Pizza Dog and, most importantly, Christmas cheer, Marvel's Hawkeye is shaping up to be a wholesome gift when it premieres this holiday season.
+With a stellar cast, promising first reactions, a dog named Lucky the Pizza Dog and, most importantly, Christmas cheer, Marvel's Hawkeye is shaping up to be a wholesome gift for this holiday season.

 The six-episode Disney Plus series is scheduled to debut on Nov.
 24 with not one but two installments.
 The series stars Hailee Steinfeld as Kate Bishop, a young archer and No. 1 fan of Clint Barton (Jeremy Renner), aka Hawkeye.
 The duo work together to defeat enemies Barton picked up as his ruthless alter ego Ronin -- and they have to do so to get home in time for Christmas.
 The levels of wholesomeness are off the charts.